Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 To-may-toes, To-mah-toes…

-For more on the tomato and more quirky fruit and vegetable history and factoids, check out Evelyne Bloch-Dano ‘s book Vegetables: A Biography, where the author takes us on a fascinating tour through the history of vegetables, drawing on art, literature, language, geography, genetics, and horticulture to create colorful narratives of some common plants.
+For more on the tomato and other quirky fruit and vegetable history and factoids, check out Evelyne Bloch-Dano ‘s book Vegetables: A Biography, where the author takes readers on a fascinating tour through the history of vegetables, drawing on art, literature, language, geography, genetics, and horticulture to create colorful narratives of some common plants.

 old-salem-seed-lab-wall-haning-plants